Research

 Current Projects

-- Exploring regulation of the Calvin cycle with proteomics
+- Exploring regulation of the Calvin cycle and central metabolic enzymes in cyanobacteria and chloroplasts with chemoproteomics

-- Developing growth-arrest in CO2-fixing bacteria to enhance product synthesis
+- Developing the growth-arrested state in photosynthetic CO2-fixing bacteria to enhance product synthesis

 Technology